benmarte/hugo-catalog-site/content/_index.md

 **USE AT YOUR OWN RISK**
 ---

-This theme is under active development this means there be bugs and I can't make no guarantees things won't break.
+This theme is under active development this means there will be bugs and I can't make no guarantees things won't break.

 With that out of the way.
 We do appreciate feedback, bug issues and PRs.
 Thanks.
 {{</hint>}}